 Broccoli Grape Salad

-The combination of the sweet grapes, tangy red onion, and smoky bacon give the traditional broccoli salad a whole new taste and look.
-I promise that once you bring it to a party, you are going to get asked for the recipe.
-Or, at the very least, asked to make it again and again.
+Once you bring this to a party, you’re going to get asked for the recipe.
+Or at the very least, asked to make it again and again.
+It happens every single time!

 See recipe card for complete information on ingredients and their quantities.